 A transport assessment has been submitted with the application, this concludes that the proposed development of up to 200 dwellings would not result in an unacceptable impact on the local highway network in operational or highway safety terms.
-Comments are awaited from LCC Highways.
+LCC Highways have raised concerns about the suitability of the mini roundabout at the junction of Barkerhouse Road/Marsden Hall Road to accommodate the development traffic and have requested further assessment of the junction.
+They have also requested contributions for towards bus services and bus stop improvements.